xanderforrest/WestOfHere/README.md

 ![The current state of the game](https://i.imgur.com/HV5F9hz.png)

 This project was started to get familiar with the Pygame library and game development in general.
-In the past week it has gone from nothing at all to a solid platform to build different game mods on top of.
 <br><br>
-My main problem at the moment is focussing too much on the backend/features, not the actual gameplay.
-As such, lots is there, there's just not a lot to do with it at the moment.
+The focus has largely been on building a solid foundation for game modes to be built upon, and I plan to make that as easy for others as possible, by building tools to speed up development and make life easier (such as a tilemap maker/ events system for the add-on minigames)
 <br><br>
 Originally I saw this becoming a Mario-esque platformer, but at the moment am leaning more towards having multiple types of 2d scroller games in one.
 This means there could be duck-hunter/space invaders minigame